reactjs/rfcs/text/0000-create-singleton.md

 # Summary

 This RFC seeks to add the function `createSingleton` to the React namespace.
-This function returns a unique React component which could be used anywhere but its children would only get rendered a single time for every location the returned Singleton is used.
+This function returns a unique React component which could be used anywhere but its children would only get rendered a single time in the DOM for every location the returned Singleton is used.
 It is very useful for declaring SVG filters/gradients and can be combined with other technologies including [Portals](https://reactjs.org/docs/portals.html) and [Fragments](https://reactjs.org/docs/fragments.html).

 # Basic example

-In this example, a singleton is created within `FancyEffect`, which is used throughout the application, however, only a single instance of the SVG is rendered.
+In this example, a singleton is created within `FancyEffect`, which is used throughout the application, however, only a single instance of the SVG is rendered to the DOM.

 ```jsx
 const FilterSingleton = React.createSingleton();